ethersphere/swarm-extension/README.md

 * `iframe` -> `<iframe is="swarm-frame" (...)`

 In search bar the `bzz://{content-address}` will be redirected to `http(s)://{localgateway}/bzz/{content-address}`, but now it only reacts like this if the default search engine of the browser is set to Google.
 It also works the same on simple google search.

+## CID references and Public Gateway replacement

+Swarm has service to get content from its network through public gateways, and you can reference any Swarm content by CIDs or their ENS names without `.eth` ending in form of `https://{cid}.bzz.link/{path}` or `https://{ens-name}.bzz.link` respectively.
+These requests can be tunneled to the configured Bee client of the user instead of using gateways.
+All requests towards the `bzz.link` gateways will be cancelled, but the it redirects to the desired Bee client will be placed on webnavigations.
+The consequence of this behaviour the dApps which use external bzz.link references in their HTML code and want to available via both bzz.link gateways and private extension connections have to use [Swarm HTML elements](###-Swarm-HTML).
+Additinonally, the extension provides an injected library `swarm.bzzLink` to get CID of a swarm content hash (and vica versa).

 ## dApp origin instead of host-based origin